directus/directus/docs/user-guide/cloud/overview.md

 ![Hero Image](https://cdn.directus.io/docs/v9/cloud/overview/overview-20220322A/hero-image-20220402A.webp)

-[Directus Cloud](https://directus.cloud) is a hosting platform for [Directus Projects](/cloud/glossary#projects) which handles data storage, hosting, updates and scalability so you can focus on building your digital apps and experiences.
+[Directus Cloud](https://directus.cloud) is a hosting platform for [Directus Projects](/user-guide/cloud/glossary#projects) which handles data storage, hosting, updates and scalability so you can focus on building your digital apps and experiences.
-There are two [tiers of Cloud Projects](/cloud/glossary#projects): Standard and Enterprise.
-Both tiers come with all the great features of Directus Core, as well as all [Cloud Exclusive](/cloud/exclusives) extensions.
+There are two [tiers of Cloud Projects](/user-guide/cloud/glossary#projects): Standard and Enterprise.
+Both tiers come with all the great features of Directus Core.

-The Cloud Dashboard is constructed to manage three key components: [Accounts](/cloud/glossary#accounts), [Teams](/cloud/glossary#teams) and [Projects](/cloud/glossary#projects).
+The Cloud Dashboard is constructed to manage three key components: [Accounts](/user-guide/cloud/glossary#accounts), [Teams](/user-guide/cloud/glossary#teams) and [Projects](/user-guide/cloud/glossary#projects).
 First, create an Account.
 Once logged in, create or join a Team, and your Account will become a Member of that Team.
 Once that's complete, you can create Projects within a Team.

 Accounts can be Members on multiple Teams.
-All Team Members have SuperAdmin privileges to manage the Team's Projects, Project [billing](/cloud/teams#manage-billing), other Team Members and the Team itself.
-Teams can have multiple Team Members and multiple Projects.
+All Team Members have SuperAdmin privileges to manage the Team's Projects, Project [billing](/user-guide/cloud/teams#manage-billing), other Team Members and the Team itself.
+Teams can have multiple Team
+Members and multiple Projects.
 Projects can only be managed by one Team and cannot be transferred to new Teams.

 ## Getting Started